trimix3d/lol_best_adc_build_finder/README.md

 # About the results

-I think it gives good results overall, even if in some cases you need to play around and fine tune the settings to avoid getting questionable builds.
+It gives good results overall, even if in some cases you need to play around and fine tune the settings to avoid getting questionable builds.
 It is really good at finding builds that gives the best pure damage output, a bit less good at finding builds with more utility that may be better in practice.
 That's why you need to analyze to results with common sense and experiment a bit.

 If you have ideas about improving the program, feel free to share them :)
+You can add me "trimix3d" on discord if you want to discuss about the project.